IanMarteens/Austra/Austra.Library/ReadMe.md

 The `Polynomials` static class provides methods for polynomial evaluation and root finding.
 The `Solver` class implements a simple variant of the Newton-Raphson method for root finding.

-There's also a `PolyEval` for evaluating polynomials using the Horner's method, and a `PolySolve` for analytically finding roots whenever possible.
+There's also a `PolyEval` for evaluating polynomials using the Horner's method, and a `PolySolve` for analytically finding roots whenever possible, and using eigenvalues of the Frobenius matrix in the general case.
+There's even a `PolyDerivative` for computing the derivative of a polynomial.

+Natural cubic splines has also been implemented, both for series and for functions, using a grid.
+You can even calculate the derivative of a spline at any point in the supported range.

 ## Fast Fourier Transform
 Austra implements a pretty decent FFT algorithm, compared to most popular managed implementations.
 It uses the Cooley-Tukey algorithm, and it's optimized for small sizes.
 Small primes are handled either with Bluestein's or Rader's algorithm, depending on the size.